 Breathing Benefits from Yoga Practice

-Yoga, an ancient form of exercise that includes breath control, meditation, and body postures, has become popular among pregnant women.
+Yoga, an ancient form of exercise that includes breath control, meditation and body postures, has become popular during pregnancy.
 It’s easy to understand why: Many yoga exercises include movements that open the pelvis.
-Yoga also teaches rhythmic breathing, concentration, stamina building, and relaxation.
-Some women who do yoga report improved physical coordination and more balanced emotions.
+Yoga also teaches rhythmic breathing, concentration, stamina building and relaxation.
+Some people who do yoga report improved physical coordination and more balanced emotions.

 Lamaze Classes and Breathing

 Lamaze is not just about breathing.
-Lamaze classes prepare women for a safe, healthy birth by providing the most current, evidence-based information about birth, simplifying birth, and helping women navigate the maze of modern maternity care.
-Be wary of “Lamaze” classes that spend a lot of time practicing relaxation and breathing and little or no time building your confidence or discussing how to keep things simple and how to have the safe, healthy birth you want in the birth setting you have chosen.
+Lamaze childbirth classes prepare you for a safe, healthy birth by providing the most current, evidence-based information, simplifying birth and helping you navigate the maze of modern maternity care.
+Be wary of classes that spend a lot of time practicing relaxation and breathing and little or no time building your confidence, discussing how to keep things simple or how to have the safe, healthy birth you want in the birth setting you have chosen.

 Breathing: Finding Comfort in Labor

-When allowed and encouraged to, a woman will naturally move, moan, sway, change her breathing pattern, and rock to cope with contractions, eventually finding the right rhythm for her unique needs.
-Such active comfort-seeking helps her baby rotate and descend and helps prevent her labor from stalling.
-As her contractions get stronger, her body releases endorphins—nature’s narcotic—to ease her pain.
+When allowed and encouraged to, you will naturally move, moan, sway, change your breathing patterns and rock to cope with contractions, eventually finding the right rhythm for your unique needs.
+Such active comfort-seeking helps the baby rotate and descend and helps prevent labor from stalling.
+As contractions get stronger, your body releases endorphins—nature’s narcotic—to ease the pain.

-Conscious breathing is an especially useful labor tool because it not only keeps you and your baby well oxygenated, it’s also easy to learn and use.
+Conscious breathing is not only easy to learn and use, but is also an especially useful labor tool because it keeps you and your baby well oxygenated.
 It’s naturally rhythmic and easy to incorporate into a ritual.
 And best of all, breathing is the one coping strategy that can’t be taken away from you—even if you’re stuck in bed attached to an electronic fetal monitor and intravenous fluids.

 Conscious (or patterned) breathing used to be the hallmark of Lamaze childbirth education.
-For many women, it’s still an important way to stay relaxed and stay on top of their contractions.
+For many, it’s still an important way to stay relaxed and on top of their contractions.
 It’s true that conscious breathing can help you relax and feel less pain during contractions.
 There’s no “right” way to breathe in labor, despite what others may tell you.
-Slow, deep breathing helps most women manage the pain of contractions.
+Slow, deep breathing helps to manage the pain of contractions.
 But the right way for you to breathe is whatever feels right to you.
 Issues like your number of breaths per minute, breathing through your nose or your mouth, or making sounds (like hee-hee) with your breaths are only important if they make a difference for you.

-Many women “practice” breathing during pregnancy by using conscious breathing when everyday life presents stressful situations, like being caught in traffic, running late for an important meeting, or worrying about any number of things.
+You can also “practice” breathing during pregnancy by using conscious breathing when everyday life presents stressful situations, like being caught in traffic, running late for an important meeting or worrying about any number of things.

 Find Your Rhythm

 At some point in labor, you’ll “find your rhythm” or “get in a groove,” much like a marathon runner does.
 You’ll be living in the moment, doing without thinking.
 To others you’ll appear to be in another world.
-Your movements will be rhythmic; you’ll relax between contractions; you’ll respond to contractions in the same way over and over again, perhaps shaking your arms, rolling your head, breathing slowly, chanting, or praying.
+Your movements will be rhythmic; you’ll relax between contractions; you’ll respond to contractions in the same way again and again, perhaps shaking your arms, rolling your head, breathing slowly, chanting or praying.